polimediaupv/paella/doc/plugin_creation.md

 # PLUGIN CREATION

+You can create plugin for your purposes at local installation using the **'vendor/'** directory, but if you want to create a new plugin and integrate it with paella make the new plugin under **'plugins/'** directory and send us a pull request when its done for integrate your functionality with our system.

+###CREATION

 For explain better the plugin creation steps we are going to use the current "helpPlugin" as an example.
 This plugin shows a popup window with help to the final user.

 ##Step #1